brettv752/j410-project/README.md

 # j410 website

-This project is designed to hold all of the material to build a website focusing on Cal Poly SLO's Music Propduction Union.
+This project is designed to hold all of the material to build a website focusing on Cal Poly SLO's Music Production Union.
 All of the photos, videos and program files will be uploaded here